DavePearce/StronglyConnectedComponents/README.md

 * "An Improved Algorithm for Finding the Strongly Connected Components of a Directed Graph", Information Processing Letters, David J. Pearce, 2015.

 Both a recursive and imperative version of this algorithm are given for completeness.
+These algorithms are not intended to be specifically efficient, just to provide sample implementations.
+In particular, I've tried to keep them as close to the presentation in the paper as possible.